Equivariant D-modules on 2x2x2 hypermatrices: Preliminaries

 \item Recall the Fourier transform $\mathcal{F}$ and the holonomic duality functor $\mathbb{D}$ from Section 2.2.
 Given a vertex $m$ of $\mathcal{Q}$ corresponding to a simple module $M$, write $\mathcal{F}(m)$ (resp, $\mathbb{D}(m)$) for the vertex of $\mathcal{Q}$ corresponding to $\mathcal{F}(M)$ (resp. $\mathbb{D}(M)$).
 If $n$ is a vertex of $\mathcal{Q}$ corresponding to a simple module $N$ in $\textnormal{mod}_{\tn{GL}}(\D)$, then the number of arrows from $m$ to $n$ is equal to the number of arrows from $\mathbb{D}(n)$ to $\mathbb{D}(m)$ and the number of arrows from $\mathcal{F}(m)$ to $\mathcal{F}(n)$.

 \item Let $I^M$ be the injective hull in $\tn{mod}_{\tn{GL}}(\D)$ of a simple module $M$, and let $N$ be another simple module.
-The number of paths from $n$ to $m$ is equal to the multiplicity of $N$ as a composition factor of $I^M$. \end{enumerate}
+The number of paths from $n$ to $m$ is equal to the multiplicity of $N$ as a composition factor of $I^M$.
+Dually, if $P^M$ is the projective cover of $M$, the number of paths from $m$ to $n$ is equal to the multiplicity of $N$ as a composition factor of $P^M$. \end{enumerate}